 Each individual situation will be assessed by the PTA faculty, with possible consultation of the situation (without identifying the student) by the PTA Program Advisory Board.
-Based on the situation, it is possible that the student may be offered a remedial experience based upon completion of a remedial plan, which would be developed by the program faculty on an individualized basis.
-It is also possible that given the situation of what occurred in the facility, that a student may not be offered a remedial experience and will receive an F for the course.
+Based on the situation, it is possible that the student may be offered a remedial experience.
+It is also possible that given the situation of what occurred in the facility, that a student may not be offered a remedial experience and will receive an "F" for the course.

-If it is identified that a student is not likely to demonstrate achievement of the learning outcomes for a clinic-based learning experience within the scheduled time frame, as a result of extenuating circumstances outside of the student's/program's control, the DCE reserves the option of allowing the experience to continue for up to 5 additional days.
+If it is identified that a student is not likely to demonstrate achievement of the learning outcomes for a clinic-based learning experience within the scheduled time frame, as a result of extenuating circumstances outside of the student's/program's control, the DCE reserves the option of allowing the experience to continue for up to 5 additional days; but by the end of the semester.
 This may result in a delay of graduation.
 This option, on a case-by-case basis, can occur if: 1) there is reasonable expectation that such an extension would provide the student with the learning opportunities needed to meet the learning outcomes, and 2) the facility agrees to and can accommodate this request.